visenze/visearch-sdk-android/README.md

 ##5.
 Search Results
-The search result is returned as a list of image names with required additional information.
+The search results are returned as a list of image names with required additional information.
 Use `getImageList()` to get the list of images.
-The basic information returned about the image are image name(use `getImageName()` to obtain).
+The basic information returned about the image are image name.
 Use`viSearch.cancelSearch()` to cancel a search, and handle the result by implementing the `onSearchCanceled()` callback.
-If error occurs during the search, an error message will be returned in `viSearch.onSearchError(String error)`.
+If error occurs during the search, an error message will be returned and can be handled in `viSearch.onSearchError(String error)` callback method.

 ```java
 @Override